MountKingX/spring-mvc-book/README.md

 * Chapter 6: Internalize Your Store with Interceptor
 * Chapter 7: Incorporating Spring Security
 * Chapter 8: Validate Your Products with a Validator
+* Chapter 9: Give REST to Your Application with Ajax

 ## Some specifications
 1. In a standard spring-boot2 project, ServletInitializer is not required, here I kept it as spring.io initialize the project with it.